enesyesil/yp-career-docs/docs/programs/hidden-gems.md

 Hidden Gems is our signature career-exploration series.
 Its goal is simple: **help students discover high-demand, stable, and meaningful careers that are often overlooked — and connect them directly with professionals working in those fields.**

-These careers are “hidden” not because they are rare, but because most students **never hear about them**, don’t know where to start, or assume they are “too hard” or “not for them”.
+These careers are “hidden” not because they are rare, but because most people **never hear about them**, don’t know where to start, or assume they are “too hard” or “not for them”.

 Hidden Gems fixes that by bringing real frontline experts, instructors, and professionals into the room to share their journey, requirements, and advice.